 Comparison by Type of Commitment

-The key difference between RIs and Savings Plans is the type of commitment you have to make to receive volume discounts.
-With RIs customers commit to a set number of instances; with Savings Plans the commitment is for a set dollar amount per hour spend.
+The key difference between AWS Reserved Instances and AWS Savings Plans is the type of commitment you have to make to receive volume discounts.
+With Reserved Instances customers commit to a set number of instances; with Savings Plans the commitment is for a set dollar amount per hour spend.